Chart Color Schemes

 Eumundi lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the population of the Eumundi statistical area (Lv2) is estimated at around 2,883 people.
-This reflects an increase of 379 people since the 2021 Census, which reported a population of 2,504 people.
-The change is inferred from the resident population of 2,749 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 57 validated new addresses since the Census date.
+As of Feb 2026, the estimated population of the suburb of Eumundi is around 2,889.
+This reflects an increase of 385 people since the 2021 Census, which reported a population of 2,504.
+The change was inferred from AreaSearch's estimate of the resident population at 2,749 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 58 validated new addresses since the Census date.
 This level of population equates to a density ratio of 116 persons per square kilometer.
-The Eumundi (SA2) experienced a growth rate of 15.1% from 2021 to Nov 2025, exceeding both the non-metro area average of 8.8% and the national average.
-Interstate migration contributed approximately 55.00000000000001% of overall population gains during recent periods in Eumundi (SA2).
+The suburb's growth rate of 15.4% since the 2021 census exceeded both the Rest of Qld (9.1%) and the national average, marking it as a growth leader in the region.
+Interstate migration contributed approximately 55% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
-These state projections do not provide age category splits, thus AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections for each age cohort.
-By 2041, a population increase of 689 persons is forecasted for Eumundi (SA2), reflecting an overall gain of 20.5% over the 17-year period based on aggregated SA2-level projections.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort.
+Looking ahead, population projections forecast a significant increase in the top quartile of non-metropolitan areas nationally.
+The suburb of Eumundi is expected to expand by 687 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.1% in total over the 17 years.

 Frequently Asked Questions - Population